preslavmihaylov/encorediscord/README.md

 ![application architecture](encore-flow.png)

 # Technologies
 To make this work, I'm using Encore as the framework for developing and deploying the Go application.
+I'm heavily leveraging Encore's ability to manage cron jobs, different databases per service, inter-service RPCs, pubsub events.

 There's also a very thin JavaScript application deployed on Render, which proxies all discord webhooks to the Encore application.
 This is a workaround due to an issue I stumbled upon with Discord's Go SDK which couldn't properly verify discord requests and hence, process any webhooks.